MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-edition.md

 ### Hotpatch

 Beginning with Windows Server 2022 Datacenter: Azure Edition, Hotpatch gives you the ability to apply security updates on your VM without rebooting.
-When used with Azure, Azure Automanage for Windows Server automates the onboarding, configuration, and orchestration of hot patching.
+When used with Azure, [Azure Guest Patching Service](/azure/virtual-machines/automatic-vm-guest-patching), along with Automanage for Window Server, automate the onboarding, configuration, and orchestration of hotpatching.
 To learn more, see [Hotpatch for new virtual machines](hotpatch.md).

 #### Supported platforms